zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/how-default-mapping-work.md

 - SourceCustomerId

 #### Step 1
-The first step of the default mapping is simply performing an auto-mapping by ordinal without skipping the identity column from the destination.
+The first step of the default mapping is simply performing an auto-mapping by ordinal:

 {% highlight csharp %}
 internal void CreateDefaultMapping(int columnCount)